Dru Drury

-Dru Drury (4 February 1724 – 15 December 1803) was a British collector of natural history specimens and an entomologist.
-He had specimens collected from across the world through a network of ship's officers and collectors including Henry Smeathman.
-His collections were utilized by many entomologists of his time to describe and name new species and is best known for his book Illustrations of natural history which includes the names and descriptions of many insects, published in parts from 1770 to 1782 with copperplate engravings by Moses Harris.
+Dru Drury (4 February 1725 – 15 January 1804) was a British collector of natural history specimens and an entomologist.
+He received specimens collected from across the world through a network of ship's officers and collectors including Henry Smeathman.
+His collections were utilized by many entomologists of his time to describe and name new species and he is best known for his book Illustrations of natural history which includes the names and descriptions of many insects, published in parts from 1770 to 1782 with most of the copperplate engravings done by Moses Harris.

 Life

-Dru Drury was born in Lad Lane, Wood Street, London where his father, also Dru [also given as "Drew"] Drury (1688–1763), was a citizen, goldsmith and silversmith of the City of London, and his second wife Mary, daughter of Dr Hesketh, chaplain to Queen Anne.
-The elder Dru Drury's grandfather, William, Lord of the Manor of Colne (Drurys manor, to the east of the old church at Colne, was demolished c.
-1787), Huntingdonshire (now Cambridgeshire), was Sheriff of Cambridgeshire in 1676.
-The Drury (later Dru Drury, the forename being given to all subsequent generations as part of a compound surname) family traced back to a Thomas Drury, of Fincham, Norfolk, who died in 1545.
-Descendants of Dru Drury retained the status of Citizen and goldsmith of the City of London until at least 1969.
+Dru Drury was born in Wood Street, London.
+His father, also Dru Drury, was a citizen, goldsmith and silversmith of the City of London.
+Drury's great-grandfather, William, Lord of the Manor of Colne, was Sheriff of Cambridgeshire in 1676.
+The Drury family traced back to a Thomas Drury, of Fincham, Norfolk, who died in 1545.
+Descendants of Dru Drury retained the status of citizen and goldsmith of the City of London until at least 1969.

 Drury apprenticed to his father in the Goldsmith's Company in 1739 and became a liveryman in 1751.
 In 1748 he married Esther, the daughter of his father's fourth wife from an earlier marriage to soapmaker John Pedley of London.
-Drury then inherited his father's business as well as became owner to several freehold houses in London and Essex.
-By 1771 he was earning nearly £2000 a year and had amassed enough wealth to buy the entire stock of a fellow silversmith, Nathaniel Jeffreys, on 32 Strand Street.
-He earned nearly £2000 per year but he was cheated by two Yorkshire cutlers (William Tate and John Wheate) leading to bankruptcy in 1777.
-Assisted by Sir Joseph Banks, John Fothergill, and other friends, he resumed business but retired in 1789 to devote all his time to entomology.
+Drury then inherited his father's business and became the owner of several freehold houses in London and Essex.
+By 1771 he was earning nearly £2000 a year and had amassed enough wealth to buy the entire stock of a fellow silversmith, Nathaniel Jeffreys.
+Despite his wealth, he was forced into bankruptcy in 1777 after he was cheated by two Yorkshire cutlers, William Tate and John Wheate.
+Assisted by Joseph Banks, John Fothergill, and other friends, he resumed business but retired in 1789 to devote all his time to entomology.
 Drury and his wife had three children, Mary, born 1749; William (who became a silversmith) born 1752; and Dru, born 1767.
 He spent his retirement between London and Broxbourne, Hertfordshire where he collected insect specimens.
 Around 1797 the family moved to Turnham Green but Drury began to face ill health starting with stones in his bladder.
 Other complications followed and he died in the home of his son in the Strand on 15 January 1804.
 He was buried at St. Martin-in-the-Fields on 21 January.